 Since 2012, Rendon has represented the communities of Southeast Los Angeles.
 He currently represents the 62nd District, which includes eight cities – Lakewood, Lynwood, Maywood, Paramount, South Gate, Huntington Park, Bellflower, and Walnut Park.

-After graduating, Rendon worked in warehouses and other manual labor jobs and pursued higher education.
-He attended Cerritos Community College and went on to earn his Bachelors and Masters of Arts degrees from California State University, Fullerton.
-As a recipient of a National Endowment for the Humanities Fellowship, Rendon earned his Ph.D. from the University of California, Riverside and completed post-doctoral work at Boston University.
+After graduating high school, Rendon worked briefly in warehouses and other manual labor jobs.
+Those experiences drove him to pursue higher education.
+Rendon attended Cerritos Community College before earning his Bachelors and Masters of Arts degrees from California State University, Fullerton.
+As a recipient of a National Endowment for the Humanities Fellowship, he earned his Ph.D. from the University of California, Riverside and completed post-doctoral work at Boston University.

-Prior to serving in the Assembly, Rendon worked as an educator, non-profit executive director, and environmental activist.
+Prior to serving in the Assembly, Rendon was an educator, non-profit executive director, and environmental activist.
 He led Plaza de la Raza Child Development Services, Inc. as executive director.
-Plaza provides comprehensive child development and social and medical services to over 2,300 children and families through its 35 child development centers throughout Los Angeles County.
+Plaza provides comprehensive child development and social and medical services to over 2,300 children and families offered through Plaza’s 35 child development centers located throughout Los Angeles County.
 Before working at Plaza, Rendon served as the interim executive director of the California League of Conservation Voters from 2008 to 2009.

 Rendon was first motivated to run for public office by his experience in early childhood education.
 Massive budget cuts made by the Schwarzenegger Administration spurred him to lobby for restored funding.
 When he was unsuccessful, he became determined to fight for kids more directly in the legislature.